singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 $ mv /Sites/ink_linux_amd64 /Sites/InkPaper
 ```
 The first line simply takes us to the location of the downloaded package (change to your download location).
-The second line unpacks the downloaded file (in our case the linux 64 bit flavor) to our chosen destination and the third line renames this directory to InkPaper.
+The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination and the third line renames this directory to InkPaper.

 #### 3. Add ink to the Path.
 For ink (the site generator file of InkPaper) to run properly, we need to add it to the path.